-- Prescription medication must be in the original, labeled container provided by the pharmacist who filled the prescription. - Any medication that the nurse has received a healthcare provider's order for, is to be treated as a prescription medication and must have a pharmacy label on the container in order to administer. - Controlled substances must be limited to no more than a 31-day supply.
+- A written prescription is required for Prescription medication, Herbal, Homeopathic or Over-the-Counter medication with dosage outside of manufacturer's recommendations. - The Permission for School Administration of Medication form, when signed by the healthcare provider, may serve as the written prescription.
+The parent/ guardian signature is also required. - A separate form must be completed for each medication. - Prescription medication must be in the original, labeled container provided by the pharmacist who filled the prescrip- - Any medication that the nurse has received a healthcare provider's order for, is to be treated as a prescription medication and must have a pharmacy label on the container in order to administer. - Controlled substances must be limited to no more than a 31-day supply.

-Over-the-counter medication
+Over-the-Counter Medication

-- The parent/guardian must complete and sign the Permission for School Administration of Medication form. - A separate form must be completed for each expiration date.
-Expired medication will not be administered.
+- The parent/guardian must complete and sign the Permission for School Administration of Medication form. - A separate form must be completed for each medication. - Over-the-counter medication must be in the original, unopened container with manufacturer's label.